Consumption-based Greenhouse Gas Emissions Inventory for Oregon

 are only included in the consumption-based inventory if they are

 with in-state producers making goods for export out-of-state are not

 included in the consumption-based inventory, unless those exports

 subsequently become part of supply chains that support in-state

-While both inventories (conventional and consumption-based) count
+While both inventories ("in-boundary" and consumption-based) count

 some of the same emissions, the consumption-based approach

 introduces a significantly new field of emissions that are not

 - So is the consumption-based inventory better than the

 The two inventories are not more or less comprehensive than